 How to store

 Cool and store muffins in an airtight container at room temperature for up to a week.
-Or freeze for up to 3 months.
+Or chocolate muffins can be frozen for up to 3 months.

 Stale muffins?
 No problem!
 Rough chop and use as the base to a sweet chocolate version of French Toast Bake.